jondot/hypertesting/README.md

 ✅ Use `yaml` to describe your end-to-end test stories
 ✅ Powered by [Jest](https://jestjs.io), [supertest](https://github.com/visionmedia/supertest) and Snapshot driven testing
 ✅ Contextual and scripted - access previous request results, add custom scripts and generate test blocks in your YAML.
+✅ Run as a standalone binary with `hytest`

 ## Quick Start